 You ask yourself: Why was it safe then, but dangerous now?

 The answer lies not in a single trigger, but in cumulative load.
-To make sense of the chaos of MCAS, immunologists and functional medicine practitioners use a powerful visual analogy: The Histamine Bucket.
+A useful way to make sense of the chaos is a patient-friendly visual analogy: The Histamine Bucket.

 Visualizing Your Capacity